 NOTE: S-401 has various components that are in development.
-Therefore until it is at a final draft stage various items such as the main document, feature catalogue and encoding guide are not fully harmonized.
+Therefore until it is at a final draft stage various items such as the main document, feature catalogue and data classification and encoding guide, portrayal catalogue, conversion guidance and validation checks are not fully harmonized.